box/box-python-sdk-gen/docs/skills.md

 ### Arguments

 - skill_id `str`
   - The ID of the skill to apply this metadata for.
-  - Used as `skill_id` in path `path` of the API call
+Example: "33243242"
+- status `UpdateSkillInvocationByIdStatusArg`
+  - Defines the status of this invocation.
+Set this to `success` when setting Skill cards.
+- metadata `UpdateSkillInvocationByIdMetadataArg`
+  - The metadata to set for this skill.
+This is a list of Box Skills cards.
+These cards will overwrite any existing Box skill cards on the file.
+- file `UpdateSkillInvocationByIdFileArg`
+  - The file to assign the cards to.
-- request_body `UpdateSkillInvocationByIdRequestBodyArg`
+- file_version `Optional[UpdateSkillInvocationByIdFileVersionArg]`
-  - Used as requestBody for the API call
+  - The optional file version to assign the cards to.
-- headers `UpdateSkillInvocationByIdHeadersArg`
+- usage `Optional[UpdateSkillInvocationByIdUsageArg]`
+  - A descriptor that defines what items are affected by this call.
+Set this to the default values when setting a card to a `success` state, and leave it out in most other situations.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns